SecPlugs/java-kit/docs/_detail.md

 #### How does it work?

-The library supports all the standard Secplugs functionality allowing access to file web and email functionality and makes it easier than integrating direclty with the REST APIs.
+The library supports all the standard Secplugs functionality allowing access to file web and email functionality and makes it easier than integrating directly with the REST APIs.

 #### How do I get started?